Javran/poi-plugin-cqc/docs/spec.md

-This document defines composition representation used by CQC.
+This document defines CQC format - a representation of fleet and LBAS composition for Kantai Collection which can be stored as files.

 # File Structure

-File extension is `.cqc.json`.
-File content is an Object encoded in JSON.
+The file extension is `.cqc.json`.
+File content is a single JSON Object that I call "CQC structure" (see section `Data Structure` below).

-# Data Structure
+As it's a strict subset of JSON, all constraints about JSON applies: `NaN`, `Infinity`, `undefined`, etc. are not representable.

-An optional field can either be a `null`, or not present at all.
+# `CQC` structure

-However, in runtime representation an optional field shall be guaranteed to exist and assigned value `null` if it's not present.
+Unless explicitly stated, all fields are optional, which can either be a `null`, or not present at all.

 ```
 {
-  version: '0.0.1',
+  version: '0.0.1', // required
-  hqLevel: <number>, // optional
+  hqLevel: <number>,
-  name: <string>, // optional
+  name: <string>, // name of this composition
-  desc: <string>, // optional
+  desc: <string>, // description of this composition
-  fleets: <Array of Fleet>, // optional
+  fleets: <Array of Fleet>,
-  airbase: <Array of Squadron>, // optional
+  airbase: <Array of Squadron>,
 }
 ```